int-oid/Public-Instrument-Registry/README.md

 Article 2
 Scope of Application

-1. This Framework applies to all instruments adopted by OIDI organs after 1 January 2026.
+1. This Framework applies to all instruments adopted by OIDI organs after 1 February 2026.
 2. Instruments predating this Framework shall be retrofitted with IOID IDs by the Office of Legal Affairs by 31 December 2026.

 CHAPTER 2